‘Twas the day after Christmas and all through the house,

 My kids may drag me there, but they can’t make me not be a grouch.

 Kindle or Amazon cards burning a hole in your pocket this weekend???
-Use them to pick up your copy of “The 8 Mistakes of Amy Maxwell”…only 99 cents for Kindle until Monday or paperback for just $11!
+You don’t have to even leave the house to pick up your copy of “The Quiet Boy”…only 99 cents for Kindle until New Year’s Day!